 Choose Philippine Cuisine

-Edited by Robbi, Anonymous, Eng, Christine Cruz and 2 others
+Edited by Robbi, Eng, Christine Cruz, Mac Evans Cerrillo and 1 other

 Let's face it, one of the things that we do the most while we are on vacation is to sample the local fare.
 Food is a big part of any celebration or holiday and your vacation will be no different.
 Choosing the right foods and the right places to get them is an important part of ensuring that you get the most our of your Philippine vacation.